14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 5. Knaresborough, North Yorkshire

 If you missed out on a trip to Italy like us this summer, then Knaresborough is the next best option (well, some might say).
-With its labyrinth of medieval cobbled streets and deep history, it is the perfect place to visit.
-Dating back to the 5th century, it is one of Yorkshire’s prettiest market towns.
+With its labyrinth of medieval cobbled streets and deep history dating back to the 5th century, it’s one of Yorkshire’s prettiest market towns.

 6. Malton, North Yorkshire